Top Reasons Why SIEMs Are Considered Expensive

-- They used to be sold to large enterprises.
 If the sales cycle of a SIEM provider is two years and involves many touchpoints with dozens of departments, lengthy meetings, multi-level approvals, and security screenings, this cost has to be added to the price of the solution.
 Add to that the complexity of deployment and support for a large organization – the cost of all pre-sales, sales, and customer success employees has to be covered by the deal.

-- Sales used to be done with “playing golf and lobster lunches”.
 That’s in part a function of the first point, but it’s a separate point.
 Vendors and their large partners had to have a personal connection with the buyer.
 When that’s the case, and the buyer is large enough, the “tiny details” of getting value, covering actual use-cases and needs, and being useful to the tech teams comes second.
 When a sale is done this way, the price tag matters less, and so vendors and their partners pushed as high as they can.

-- They require large security teams.
 Having a SIEM is one thing, but the cost of people using it is a separate story – security analysts are hard to find and expensive.
 That’s why the total cost of ownership goes beyond the license or subscription fees.
 If internal resources are scarce, and they often are, companies turn to managed security service providers (MSSPs) that have years of experience with a particular SIEM, but their costs are often premium as well.

 All of this is changing.
 According to Gartner, SIEMs are going to the mid-market and these things don’t hold true there.
 Budget and value-conscious buyers won’t just pour money into a solution if they don’t fully understand it, and once they have realized the need, they don’t want it to be a two-year (or worse – never-ending) project.
 Smaller companies (below a few thousand employees) are more flexible and therefore vendors have to offer more predictable and affordable pricing.